Red Romaine Lettuce

 Emerging green and fading to copper red, this variety is visually appealing as well as delicious; long crinkled leaves, sweet and crunchy, perfect for salads and sandwiches; can be grilled if heads are thick enough; great in containers and gardens

-Red Romaine Lettuce is an annual vegetable plant that is commonly grown for its edible qualities.
+Red Romaine Lettuce is an annual vegetable plant that is typically grown for its edible qualities.
 The large crinkled oval dark red leaves with hints of coppery-bronze which emerge green in spring are usually harvested from early summer to early fall.
 The leaves have a sweet taste and a crunchy texture.

 The leaves are most often used in the following ways: